 • 1 medium Onion, finely chopped

-• 2 Carrot, finely minced
+• 2 Carrots, finely minced

-• 2 Celery Stalk, finely minced
+• 2 Celery Stalks, finely minced

-• 2 clove of Garlic, finely minced
+• 2 cloves of Garlic, finely minced

 • 1 sprig of Rosemary